JJ-Lab/reserBUGS/README.md

 - External data retrieval from MODIS is demonstrated in:
   `notebooks/Example_NDVI.ipynb`
 - First-time MODIS access may require browser authentication.
-- External datasets (Copernicus, NASA) are subject to their own licences and attribution requirements (See **Data Sources and Licensing** below).

 ---

 ## Data Sources and Licensing

 reserBUGS provides utilities to retrieve environmental data from external services.
 These data are **not part of this package** and are subject to their own licenses and terms of use.

 ### Copernicus Climate Data Store (ERA5)

 Climate data retrieved via the Copernicus Climate Data Store (CDS) are provided by the Copernicus Climate Change Service (C3S).

 Use of these data is subject to the Copernicus licence, which allows free use, distribution, and modification, including for commercial purposes, provided that proper attribution is given.

 When publishing or redistributing results based on these data, users should include: